Listen to this blog

-But the question remains – when is the best time to post on Instagram?
+So, what is the best time to post on Instagram?

-This question has a short answer and a long answer.
+Well, this has a short answer and a long answer.
 The short answer is that the best time to post on Instagram is between 6 am-11 am (PST).

 Now that the short answer is so precise, why would anyone bother about the latter?